Floorzey/FiveroseTweaker/README.md

 # FIVEROSE TWEAKER

+Notice: Fiverose itself is honestly paid slop so any game you want to load into, you will be met with a long ass fps spike.
+This issue is from fiverose and not vapetweaker.

 FiveroseTweaker adds modules and features from Vape to Fiverose.

 **YOU MUST OWN THE REAL FIVEROSE TO USE THIS.**